Tim275/Portfolio-Summary/README.md

 # Timour Portfolio

-Welcome to my data portfolio! i document here a Summary of my Projects in the Devops, Cloud & Machine learning field
+Welcome to my data portfolio! i document here a Summary of my Projects in the Cloud, devops & Machine learning field

 ## 📚 Table of Contents
 - [Cloud](#Cloud)